jevgenik/manuals/source/files/software/docker.rst

    * ``env="DISPLAY"`` - pass the DISPLAY environment variable to the container

    * ``--volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"`` this volume is needed to share the X11 socket with the container.
 Read-write mode (i.e. the container can write as well as read files on the host)

-To capture docker build logs to a file
- `docker build -f Dockerfile.bfb_camera_d435i -t bfb_camera_d435i:latest ../..
-2>&1 | tee build.log`
- 2>&1 redirects stderr to stdout, and then | tee build.log pipes stdout to tee, which writes it to build.log and also displays it on the screen.

---- end of block 'run docker containers wit GUI ---

---- Create and start containers docker compose -f docker-compose_lenovo.yml up # Version2

-docker-compose up
-docker-compose up --build (Build images before starting containers.)

---- Start the stopped containers, can't create new ones docker-compose start

---- Stop and remove containers, networks, images, and volumes docker-compose down

 List containers